Jarrod Dyson: Draft and minors

+He spent 2008 with the Wilmington Blue Rocks, hitting .260 with 39 stolen bases in 93 games.
+He was suspended for 50 games in February 2009 after testing positive for an amphetamine.
+He split the season between the Bees (17 games) and Northwest Arkansas Naturals (63 games), hitting a combined .276 with 46 stolen bases.
+He began 2010 in the minors, splitting the season between the AZL Royals, Blue Rocks, Naturals and Omaha Royals.
+He hit .299 with 24 stolen bases in 71 games.

 2010

-Dyson was first called up to the major leagues in September 2010, joining the Royals and getting some playing time in center field.
+Dyson was first called up to the major leagues in September 2010, joining the Royals and playing time in center field.
 He played in 18 games and hit .211/.286/.404 with nine stolen bases in 57 at-bats.

+2011

-He made the team out of spring training in 2011, and took on the role of a pinch running specialist.
+Dyson made the team out of spring training in 2011, and took on the role of a pinch running specialist.
 He was regarded as one of the faster outfielders in the game.

-2011

-With Melky Cabrera having a breakout season in center field, Dyson spent the majority of the season in Triple-A. When in the Major Leagues, he served as a late-inning pinch runner for Billy Butler and Brayan Peña.
+With Melky Cabrera having a breakout season in center field, Dyson spent the majority of the season in Triple-A. When in the major leagues, he served as a late-inning pinch runner for Billy Butler and Brayan Peña.
 Dyson hit .205/.308/.227 in 44 at-bats, stealing 11 bases.
-In the minors, he hit .279 with 38 stolen bases in 83 minor league games that year.
+In the minors, he hit .279 with 38 stolen bases in 83 games.

 2012

-The Royals originally had Lorenzo Cain as their starting center fielder, however Dyson gained significant playing time as a result of injuries to Cain.
+The Royals originally had Lorenzo Cain as their starting center fielder, however Dyson gained significant playing time as a result of Cain's injuries.

-In 102 games, Dyson finished the 2012 season with 76 hits in 292 at-bats leading to a .260 batting average.
-He also had nine RBI, eight doubles, five triples, 30 walks, 52 runs scored and 30 stolen bases, further highlighting his speed and baserunning talent.
-He spent 15 games with the minor league Omaha Storm Chasers that year as well, hitting .333 with seven stolen bases.
+In 102 games, Dyson finished the season with 76 hits in 292 at-bats leading to a .260 batting average.
+He also had nine RBI, eight doubles, five triples, 30 walks, 52 runs scored, and 30 stolen bases, further highlighting his speed and baserunning talent.
+He spent 15 games with the Triple-A Omaha Storm Chasers that year as well, hitting .333 with seven stolen bases.

 2013

-In 2013, Dyson set a career best with 34 steals and had a slash line of .258/.326/.366.
+In 2013, Dyson set a new career best with 34 steals and had a slash line of .258/.326/.366.

 2014

 In spring training in 2014, Dyson tied for the major league lead in stolen bases with 10, while not being caught once.
 He finished the regular season tied for third in the American League with 36 steals.
-He was often used as a late inning pinch runner and defensive substitute, taking over in center field while Lorenzo Cain would shift to right field taking the place of Norichika Aoki.
-He played in a career high 120 games and had career highs in batting average (.269) and RBIs (24) at the time.
+He was often used as a late inning pinch runner and defensive substitute, taking over in center field while Cain would shift to right field taking the place of Norichika Aoki.
+He played in a then-career-high 120 games and had career highs in batting average (.269) and RBIs (24) at the time.
 His .269 batting average stands as his second-best total in a year.